alizameller/LED-Mirror/README.md

 # LED-Mirror
-A wall of LED's that displays a reflection of the person/object standing in front of it
+A wall of LEDs that displays a reflection of the person/object standing in front of it